Jake Paul

 The SEC's case against Paul centered on SafeMoon, a token that attracted massive retail interest partly through influencer marketing.
 Paul was paid approximately one hundred thousand dollars to promote SafeMoon but presented his posts as organic enthusiasm rather than paid advertisement.
 This violated federal securities law, which requires clear disclosure when someone is compensated to promote a security.
 SafeMoon would later face its own SEC enforcement action, with its creators charged with fraud and the token losing virtually all of its value.

 The SafeMoon promotion was not isolated.
 Paul also promoted EthereumMax at a high-profile boxing event, leading to a class action lawsuit alleging undisclosed paid promotion.
 He posted about numerous other tokens during the crypto frenzy, many of which crashed after the initial hype faded.
-The pattern was consistent: attach a famous name and face to a speculative token, generate a surge of interest from fans who trusted the endorsement, and collect payment regardless of what happened to the fans who bought in.
+The SafeMoon promotion was not isolated.
+Paul also promoted EthereumMax at a high-profile boxing event, leading to a class action lawsuit alleging undisclosed paid promotion.
+He posted about numerous other tokens during the crypto frenzy, many of which declined significantly after the initial promotional period ended.